 Keywords:Sore throat, Antibiotic Resistance, Colonization, Group A Streptococcus (GAS)

 Materials and Methods- This prospective study was conducted for 2 years among 2 groups: cases (103 clinically diagnosed patients) and controls (42 individuals with no clinical diagnosis of sore throat).
 145 pairs of throat swab samples were collected and processed for staining, culture and antimicrobial susceptibility testing.
-Statistical calculation was done using MS Excel sheet (V. 2007) was used to perform the statistical calculations.
+An MS Excel spreadsheet (V. 2007) was used to perform the statistical calculations.

-Results- The majority of the cases include adolescents and young adults (11-40 years, i.e. 55.3% with an overall male predominance with a male:female ratio of 2.1:1.
+Results- The majority of the cases include adolescents and young adults aged 11-40 years, i.e. 55.3% with an overall male predominance with a male:female ratio of 2.1:1.
 The causative organisms vary in different age groups with gram-positive organisms being the most prevalent among children and young adults.
-Most of the cases (53.4%) are seen in months between November to April, indicating a seasonal variation in the incidence of sore throat.
+Most of the cases (53.4%) have seen in months between November to April, indicating a seasonal variation in the incidence of sore throat.
 Clinically significant isolates from cases like Staphylococcus aureus showed 100% sensitivity against vancomycin and linezolid.
 Group A Streptococci showed good sensitivity (>80%) against penicillin and ampicillin.
 Gram-negative isolates showed good sensitivity (>50%) against amikacin, piperacillin-tazobactam and imipenem.
 Neisseria gonorrhoeae showed good sensitivity against ceftriaxone (100%).

-Conclusion- Sore throat is needed to be treated by identifying the causative pathogen depending on the clinical and epidemiological profile of the patient.
-Surveillance of apparently healthy patient’s throat flora in the hospital environment may reduce the spread of such organism among susceptible population and contribute in hospital infection control practices.
+Conclusion- Sore throat must be treated by identifying the causative pathogen based on the clinical and epidemiological profile of the patient.
+Surveillance of apparently healthy patient’s throat flora in the hospital environment may reduce the spread of such organisms among the susceptible population and contribute to hospital infection control practices.